LukeGrahamLandry/franca/devlog.md

 - fuck me, 40 days and 40 nights spent on not passing the flags from push_virt to push_phys. clearly zig is right and i need to deny unused variables. it takes my init message now tho so thats nice. this should have been so easy.

+backend: experimenting with making the queue used for CodegenShared more generic.
+- old (waiting_for b/k):  867.7 ms ±   5.8 ms   (2379 lines of strace)
+- old (waiting_for b/k without push_back): 875.6 ms ±   8.5 ms
+- new qring (Pos = (first, count)):  880.9 ms ±   6.4 ms  (11892 lines of strace)
+- new with waiting flag: 872.4 ms ±   3.9 ms  (2160 lines of strace)
+- works on my machine but super doesn't in actions which is off-putting but not surprising. the problem i feel in my heart is you increment before storing the value in the array so the other guy could grab it before you're done.
+- qring (claimed & committed): 871.9 ms ±   4.9 ms  (3275 lines of strace)
+- still no good
+- few tweaks?
+878.7 ms ±  11.9 ms
+- that seems to work both places. run it again to make sure. i do fear i may have just inlined my mutex and there's no point to this operation. but i think i can get rid of the paired atomics at least.

 ## (Nov 20)